Level A2/B2 (Upper beginner, lower intermediate)

 Se joindre à = to join a person or group

-In the reflexive form, se joindre à means “to join” in the context of joining a group of people or club.
+In the reflexive form, se joindre à means ‘to join’ in the context of joining an individual, group of people or a club.
 For example, “Puis-je me joindre à vous?”
 (May I join you?)

 Je vais me joindre à un club de ski cet hiver.